-- 1. Whether the imposition of B&O tax on a health care provider's receipts from insurance carriers who participate in the Federal Employee Health Benefits (FEHB) program is preempted by 5 USC § 8909(f). - 2.
-Whether the imposition of B&O tax on a health care provider's receipts from insurance carriers who participate in the Medicare Advantage (MA) program is preempted by 42 CFR § 422.404. - 3.
-Whether the imposition of B&O tax on a health care provider's receipts from insurance carriers who participate in the TRICARE program is preempted by 32 CFR § 199.17(a)(7).
+1. Is the imposition of B&O tax on a health care provider's receipts from insurance carriers who participate in the Federal Employee Health Benefits (FEHB) program preempted by 5 USC § 8909(f)?

+1 Identifying details regarding the taxpayer and the assessment have been redacted pursuant to RCW 82.32.410.

+2. Is the imposition of B&O tax on a health care provider's receipts from insurance carriers who participate in the Medicare Advantage (MA) program preempted by 42 CFR § 422.404?